mruby/mruby/doc/guides/compile.md

 ## Cross-Compilation

 mruby can also be cross-compiled from one platform to another.
-To achieve this the *build_config.rb* needs to contain an instance of `MRuby::CrossBuild`.
+To achieve cross-compilation, the build configuration needs to contain an instance of `MRuby::CrossBuild`.
 This instance defines the compilation tools and flags for the target platform.
 An example could look like this:

 ```ruby
 MRuby::CrossBuild.new('32bit') do |conf|
   toolchain :gcc